Representations from matrix varieties, and filtered RSK: Introduction

 Concretely, we generalize the Cauchy identity by introducing a ``filtered'' refinement of RSK.
 Kashiwara's \emph{crystal operators} (see, e.g., \cite{BS}) ``pull-back'' to \emph{bicrystal operators} on the set ${\sf Mat}_{m, n}(\Z_{\geq 0})$ of nonnegative integer matrices, by work of Danilov--Koshevoi \cite{bicrystal2} and of van Leeuwen \cite{bicrystal1}.
 The Hilbert series of ${\mathbb C}[{\mathfrak X}]$ is the generating series of torus weights for a basis of \emph{standard monomials}.
 Identifying $V\boxtimes W$ with the space ${\sf Mat}_{m,n}$ of $m\times n$ complex matrices, this basis is encoded by ${\sf Mat}_{m, n}(\Z_{\geq 0})$.
 Define ${\mathfrak X}\subseteq {\sf Mat}_{m,n}$ to be ${\bf L}$-\emph{bicrystalline} if it is ${\bf L}$-stable and its standard monomial basis is closed under the bicrystal operators.
 Our main result is that for such ${\mathfrak X}$, filtered RSK determines multiplicities of the irreducibles in the ${\bf L}$-module ${\mathbb C}[{\mathfrak X}]$.

 Questions about \emph{determinantal varieties} motivate this work.
 The space ${\mathfrak X}={\mathfrak X}_k$ of rank $\leq k$ matrices in ${\sf Mat}_{m,n}$ appears in invariant theory, representation theory, and algebraic geometry; see, e.g., \cite{Harris, Procesi, Weyman}.
 Much has been achieved in understanding them, including their Hilbert series.
 Each ${\mathfrak X}_k$ is ${\bf GL}$-bicrystalline.
-More generally, our main source of ${\bf L}$-bicrystalline varieties, for various ${\bf L}\supseteq {\bf T}$ are ${\mathfrak X}\subset {\sf Mat}_{m,n}$ that are ${\bf B}=B_m\times B_n$ stable, where $B_m\leq GL_m$ and $B_n\leq GL_n$ are the Borel groups of lower triangular matrices.
+More generally, our main source of ${\bf L}$-bicrystalline varieties, for various ${\bf L}\supseteq {\bf T}$, are ${\mathfrak X}\subset {\sf Mat}_{m,n}$ that are ${\bf B}=B_m\times B_n$ stable, where $B_m\leq GL_m$ and $B_n\leq GL_n$ are the Borel groups of lower triangular matrices.
 These (possibly reducible) ${\bf B}$-stable varieties include the \emph{matrix Schubert varieties} of Fulton \cite{Fulton:duke}; our main results are new even for these cases.

-This paper initiates our use of the ${\bf L}$-actions on matrix Schubert varieties to attack the open problem of determining their Betti numbers and minimal free resolutions, extending the \emph{Kempf-Lascoux-Weyman complexes} \cite{Weyman}.
+This paper initiates our use of the ${\bf L}$-actions on matrix Schubert varieties to attack the open problem of determining their Betti numbers and minimal free resolutions, extending the \emph{Kempf--Lascoux--Weyman complexes} \cite{Weyman}.
 Much of this homological information is encoded in the $\mathbf{L}$-irreducible decomposition of their coordinate rings, our focus here.
-Our results simultaneously generalize the Cauchy identity, the Littlewood-Richardson rule, and the Knutson--Miller Hilbert series formula for matrix Schubert varieties \cite{KM:adv, Knutson.Miller}.
+Our results simultaneously generalize the Cauchy identity, the Littlewood--Richardson rule, and the Knutson--Miller Hilbert series formula for matrix Schubert varieties \cite{KM:adv, Knutson.Miller}.